maltesermailo/android_kernel_pantah/Documentation/usb/gadget-testing.rst

 			    sending or receiving when this configuration is selected
 	function_name       name of the interface
+	req_int_skip_div    divisor of total requests to aid in calculating interrupt frequency, 0 indicates all interrupt
 	=================== ================================================

 There are also "control" and "streaming" subdirectories, each of which contain